python/cpython/Doc/library/cookielib.rst

    1) are treated according to the RFC 2965 rules.
-However, if RFC 2965 handling is turned off or :attr:`rfc2109_as_netscape` is ``True``, RFC 2109 cookies are 'downgraded' by the :class:`CookieJar` instance to Netscape cookies, by setting the :attr:`version` attribute of the :class:`Cookie` instance to 0.
+However, if RFC 2965 handling is turned off or :attr:`rfc2109_as_netscape` is ``True``, RFC 2109 cookies are 'downgraded' by the :class:`CookieJar` instance to Netscape cookies, by setting the :attr:`version` attribute of the :class:`~cookielib.Cookie` instance to 0.
    :class:`DefaultCookiePolicy` also provides some parameters to allow some fine-tuning of policy.